kapott/workbuddy/README.md

 Ansible scripts to push different kinds of work environments to remote linux boxes.
 Assume every application is a role.
 Every role combines into a playbook which is aimed at performing some function.

-Install tools locally (dotfiles, plugins etc.)
+Install all tools locally (dotfiles, plugins etc.)
 `ansible-playbook local-tools.yml -i ./inventories/localhost --ask-become-pass`

+Install only certain tools.
+(Vim and tmux in this example.)
+`ansible-playbook local-tools.yml -i ./inventories/localhost --tags vim,tmux --ask-become-pass`